leonardom249/ingredient-inheritance-client/README.md

 Node.js backend found here: [Ingredient Inheritance Server Github](https://github.com/thinkful-ei19/megan-ing-inheritance-server)

 ## Table of Contents:
--Description
+* Description
--Link to Deployed Version
+* Link to Deployed Version
+* Screenshots
--Brief Overview of Components
+* Brief Overview of Components
--Instructions
+* Instructions

 ### Description:
 Ingredient Inheritance is a web app made to store secret family recipes.
 It is a password-protected site with protected endpoints so that users are only able to view their own recipes/no one outside the family can see them.